jaskaran-ivalt/ivalt-c2pa/README.md

 ![alt text](image.png)

-This project involves embedding data, such as a mobile number and name, into images, as well as a verification feature that reads manifest data from an image and sends an authentication request to the iVALT app for biometric verification.
+This project utilizes C2PA to embed data, such as a mobile number and name, into images.
+It includes a comprehensive verification feature that reads manifest data from the image and sends an authentication request to the iVALT app, facilitating secure biometric verification.

 ## Prerequisites